-The use of fire models to support fire protection decision-making requires a good understanding of their limitations and predictive capabilities.
-While this report makes considerable progress toward this goal, it also points to ranges of accuracies in the predictive capability of these fire models that could limit their use in fire modeling applications.
-Use of these fire models presents challenges that should be addressed if the fire protection community is to realize the full benefit of fire modeling and performance-based fire protection.
-Persisting problems require both short-term and long-term solutions.
-In the short-term, users need to be educated on how the results of this work may affect known applications of fire modeling, perhaps through pilot application of the findings of this report and documentation of the resulting lessons learned.
-In the long-term, additional work on improving the models and performing additional experiments should be considered.
+The use of fire models to support fire protection decision-making requires that their limitations and confidence in their predictive capability is well understood.
+While this report makes considerable progress towards that goal, it also points to ranges of accuracies in the predictive capability of these fire models that could limit their use in fire modeling applications.
+Use of these fire models present challenges that should be addressed if the fire protection community is to realize the full benefit of fire modeling and performance-based fire protection.
+This requires both short term and long term solutions.
+In the short term a methodology will be to educate the users on how the results of this work may affect known applications of fire modeling.
+This may be accomplished through pilot application of the findings of this report and documentation of the insights as they may influence decision-making.
+Note that the intent is not to describe how a decision is to be made, but rather to offer insights as to where and how these results may, or may not be used as the technical basis for a decision.
+In the long term, additional work on improving the models and performing additional experiments should be considered.